f4exb/sdrangel/sdrgui/limerfeusbgui.md

 When switched on this connects the Rx (D.1) and Tx (D.2) switches to a Rx and Tx device set selected by (D.5) and (D.6) respectively in order to start or stop devices accordingly.

-<h3>D.5 Rx device set sequence</h3>
+<h3>D.5 Rx device set index</h3>

-Select the Rx device set sequence with which you want to synchronize the Rx switch (D.1).
-Note that this is the sequence of Rx in increasing order of Rx tabs and not the tab number itself.
+Select the Rx device set index with which you want to synchronize the Rx switch (D.1).

-For example if you have a configuration with R0, T1 and R2 tabs the device set corresponding to R2 will be identified with sequence number 1.

-<h3>D.6 Tx device set sequence</h3>
+<h3>D.6 Tx device set index</h3>

-Select the Tx device set sequence with which you want to synchronize the Tx switch (D.2).
-Note that this is the sequence of Tx in increasing order of Tx tabs and not the tab number itself.
+Select the Tx device set index with which you want to synchronize the Tx switch (D.2).

-Using the same example as above T1 is identified with sequence number 0.

-<h3>D.7 Refresh device sets sequences</h3>
+<h3>D.7 Refresh device sets indexes</h3>

-When the configuration of device sets changes you can use this button to refresh the device set sequences in (D.5) and (D.6).
+When the configuration of device sets changes you can use this button to refresh the device set indexes in (D.5) and (D.6).

 <h2>5.
 Status window</h2>